 - Housing Successor Agency Report FY 2018-2019 (PDF)

 - Housing Successor Agency Report FY 2019-2020 (PDF)

-New State Housing Law (SB 330) permits all housing and will suspend the Morgan Hill voter approved growth control system beginning January 1, 2020.
+State Housing Law, Senate Bill 330, permits all housing and will suspend the Morgan Hill voter approved growth control system as of January 1, 2020.